RobertTalbert/discretecs/activities/module7/module7b-video-outlines.md

 	- Example using 3 elements then list them
 	- Example using 5 elements
 	- Example in general
+	- How this is like counting bit strings

 - How not to count the number of $k$-element subsets of a set
 	- Using the multiplicative principle and 4 elements
 	- Overcounting